Nigel Lythgoe: Personal life

 Lythgoe married Bonita Shawe in 1974, whom he met while he was choreographer for the BBC's Young Generation dance troupe.
 Shawe was also an audition judge on the first season of So You Think You Can Dance and was a judge on the Australian version of So You Think You Can Dance for the first three seasons.
 The couple divorced in 2010 after a protracted separation.
 They have two sons together, Simon and Kristopher.

-He suffered a heart attack in January 2003.
-He nearly died from a burst appendix in October 2003.

 Lythgoe has dated Priscilla Presley and Raquel Welch.
 He owns Villa San Juliette, a vineyard in Paso Robles, California.

+He suffered a heart attack in January 2003.